ndom91/home2019/src/posts/standardnotes/2019-12-06-standardnotes.md

 ![bash]({{ 'standardfile.png' | media(page) }})

-!!! note
-		Remember this is not the Standard Notes frontend web application - this is just the backend server.
+> Remember this is not the Standard Notes frontend web application - this is just the backend server.

 In the Account menu, enter the address of your new server in "Sync Server Domain" under "Advanced Options".